OxidizedSchale/GNU-AEFR/README_global/README_en.md

 > "Release?
 Real hackers compile from source." ;-)

-Head to the [**Releases**](https://github.com/OxidizedSchale/GNU-AEFR/releases) page to download the source code, or grab the pre-compiled binaries for your platform.
+Go to the [**Releases**](https://github.com/OxidizedSchale/GNA-AEFR/releases) page to download the source code, or directly obtain the pre-compiled binaries (without instruction set optimization) for your platform.

-GNU:AEFR utilizes an interaction model combining **Graphical User Interface (GUI)** and **Command-Driven** inputs.
+**GNA:AEFR** employs a combination of **Graphical User Interface (GUI)** and **Command-Driven** interaction.

 *   **Desktop**: Graphical interface is recommended.
-*   **Mobile**: Currently, file importing can only be done via commands.
+*   **Mobile**: For file imports, command-driven interaction is currently required.

-Click the `[CMD]` button in the top-left corner of the interface to open the built-in debug console.
+Click the `[CMD]` button in the top-left corner of the interface to open the built-in debug console (with GUI support).

 ---

-## 📖 Command Reference
+## 📖 Command Reference Manual

-### 1. Visuals
+### 1. Scene and Visuals

 *   **Load Background**
     *   **Command**: `BG <image_path>`
-    *   **Desc**: Instantly switches the background image.
-Supports `.jpg`, `.png`, `.webp`.
+    *   **Description**: Instantly switch the background image.
+Supports `.jpg`, `.png`, and `.webp`.
     *   **Example**: `BG C:\Assets\BlueArchive\BG_Classroom.png`

-*   **Load Spine Character**
+*   **Load Character**
     *   **Command**: `LOAD <slot_ID> <.atlas_path>`
-    *   **Desc**: Loads a character into slots `0` to `4`.
-Upon success, the console prints the available animation list.
+    *   **Description**: Load a character into slots `0` through `4` (5 slots total).
+Supports automatic layout.
+Upon success, the console will print a list of available animations for that character.
     *   **Example**: `LOAD 0 D:\Assets\Shiroko\Shiroko_Home.atlas`

-### 2. Motion
+### 2. Animation and Performance

-*   **Change Animation**
+*   **Switch Animation**
     *   **Command**: `ANIM <slot_ID> <animation_name> [loop: true/false]`
-    *   **Desc**: `true` loops the animation, `false` plays it once.
-Names must match exactly.
+    *   **Description**: `true` for looping, `false` for a single playback.
+Animation names must match exactly (refer to the list printed upon loading).
     *   **Example**:
         ```bash
-        ANIM 0 Start_Idle_01 true    # Let Shiroko start her looping idle animation
+        ANIM 0 Start_Idle_01 true    # Starts Shiroko's idle loop
-        ANIM 1 Attack_Normal false   # Have the character in slot 1 attack once
+        ANIM 1 Attack_Normal false   # Slot 1 character attacks once
         ```

-### 3. Storytelling
+### 3. Script and Dialog

-*   **Show Dialogue**
+*   **Send Dialog**
     *   **Command**: `TALK <name>|<affiliation>|<content>`
-    *   **Desc**: Renders a standard dialogue box with typewriter effects. **Parameters must be separated by a pipe `|`.**
+    *   **Description**: Renders a standard Kivotos-style dialog box with a typewriter effect (click the dialog box to skip). **Parameters must be separated by the vertical bar `|`.**
     *   **Example**:
         ```bash
-        TALK Sunaookami Shiroko|Countermeasures Council|Sensei, should we go rob a bank?
+        TALK Shiroko|Abydos|Sensei, are we going to rob a bank?
-        TALK Arona|Schale|Sensei, please don't slack off during work hours!
+        TALK Arona|Schale|Sensei, please do not slack off during work hours!
         ```

-### 4. Audio
+### 4. Audio System

 *   **Play BGM**
     *   **Command**: `BGM <audio_path>`
-    *   **Desc**: Asynchronously loads and plays background music with seamless switching.
+    *   **Description**: Asynchronously loads and plays background music with seamless switching.
     *   **Example**: `BGM D:\Music\Unwelcome_School.mp3`

 *   **Stop Music**
     *   **Command**: `STOP`
-    *   **Desc**: Immediately stops the currently playing BGM.
+    *   **Description**: Immediately stops the currently playing BGM.

 ---

-### 💡 Pro Tips
+### 💡 Geek Tips

-*   **Path Issues**: Windows paths can be pasted directly, AEFR handles quotes automatically; on Android/Termux, use absolute paths.
+*   **Path Issues**: On Windows, it is recommended to copy the file path directly; AEFR automatically handles quotes (e.g., `"C:\Path"`).
+On Android/Termux, please use absolute paths, such as `/sdcard/Download/bg.png`.
-*   **Performance**: Thanks to the "Gentleman Scheduler," the UI thread remains silky smooth even fully loaded with 5 characters and BGM.
-Feel free to multitask boldly.
+*   **Performance Monitoring**: Thanks to the "Gentleman Scheduler," the UI thread remains silky smooth even when all 5 slots are occupied and BGM is playing.
+Feel free to multitask.
-*   **Logs**: All operation results (success/failure/animations) are printed in real-time in the console Log area.
+*   **Log Feedback**: All operation results (success/failure/available animations) are printed in real-time in the Log area of the console.

 ---

 ## 🤝 Contribution Guidelines

 <details>
-<summary><strong>Click to expand: Please read these guidelines before contributing</strong></summary>
+<summary><strong>Click to expand: Mandatory rules for contributing to GNA:AEFR</strong></summary>

 ### Tech Stack Purity
-This project insists on implementing 100% of its core business logic and architecture in **Rust**.
+This project insists that core business logic and architecture be implemented 100% in **Rust**.

-*   **As a rule, we reject** any PRs that introduce complex FFI interactions with C++ runtimes or frameworks (e.g., Qt, Unity, Unreal).
+*   **Rejection of C++ Interop**: We generally refuse Pull Requests that introduce complex interactions (JNI/Complex FFI) with C++ runtimes or frameworks (e.g., Qt, Unity, Unreal) to maintain architectural purity and maintainability.
-*   **Exceptions**: Safe Rust wrappers around fully-functional low-level C system libraries (e.g., graphics, audio, filesystem) are allowed.
+*   **Exceptions**: Safe Rust wrappers for existing, functional, system-level C libraries (graphics, audio, filesystem foundations) are permitted.
 In such cases:
-    *   Must prioritize mature community `-sys` bindings (e.g., `libc`, `openssl-sys`).
+    *   Community-maintained, mature `-sys` binding libraries must be prioritized.
-    *   If writing `unsafe` FFI calls is necessary, you must strictly follow the `unsafe` code standards below and prove irreplaceability.
+    *   If `unsafe` code for FFI calls is necessary, it must strictly adhere to the `unsafe` guidelines below and its necessity must be proven.
-    *   The ultimate goal is to encapsulate all `unsafe` calls within safe Rust APIs, completely transparent to upper-level applications.
+    *   The ultimate goal is to encapsulate all `unsafe` calls within safe Rust APIs, making them transparent to the upper application layer.

-### `unsafe` Rules: The Blade of Performance Above Safety
+### Unsafe Guidelines: The Blade of Performance Above Safety
-> `unsafe` is the "blade of performance" granted to developers by Rust beyond compile-time safety rules.
-The principle is: "Do not use unless necessary; when used, it must be foolproof."
+> The `unsafe` keyword is the power granted by Rust to developers to perform necessary low-level operations outside the compiler's safety rules.
+This project views it as a "Blade of Performance Above Safety."
+The principle is: "Do not use it unless necessary; if used, it must be foolproof."

 **Core Principle: Proof of Necessity**

-Any `unsafe` block must be based on a justified reason that cannot be achieved via safe Rust.
-You must provide a concise "Proof of Necessity" in the comments above the `unsafe` block, including:
+The existence of any `unsafe` block must be justified by a valid reason that cannot be achieved through safe Rust.
+In a PR, you must provide a concise "Proof of Necessity" in the form of a comment above the `unsafe` block, including:

-1.  **Reason**: Why `unsafe` is absolutely necessary (e.g., calling specific C FFI functions, deterministic memory layout conversions).
+1.  **Reason**: Explicitly state why `unsafe` is required (e.g., calling specific C FFI functions, deterministic memory layout conversion, implementing self-referential structures, etc.).
-2.  **Irreplaceability**: Argue why it cannot be achieved with safe Rust standard or community libraries.
+2.  **Irreplaceability**: Argue why the same functionality cannot be achieved using the Rust standard library or existing community crates.
-3.  **Safety Boundaries**: Clearly define the invariants this `unsafe` block commits to maintaining.
-What do you "promise" the compiler?
+3.  **Safety Boundary**: Clearly define the invariants that this `unsafe` block promises to maintain.
+As a developer, what conditions are you "promising" the compiler are true to make this code logically safe?

-*Specific Requirements: Documented Comments*
+*Specific Requirement: Documentation Comments*
-*   Every `unsafe` function, method, or block must have preceding comments.
+*   Every `unsafe` function, method, or block must be preceded by a safety comment.

 </details>